We’re diving into all the nitty-gritty details of the why, when & how’s of your most important bank account, your emergency fund!

-An emergency fund is an account that you typically don’t use, and like the name implies it’s for emergencies only.
+An emergency fund is an account that you typically don’t use, and like the name implies it’s for emergency expenses only.
 So unless you’ve broken a mirror in the past seven years, you won’t have that many emergencies, so this account should largely remain untouched.

-While a savings account is usually for something that you are specifically savings for like you’re saving for a down payment on a new house, or you’re saving for a new car or a new kitchen table, those are savings accounts those are things that you know will happen.
-Or my husband and I each have personal savings accounts, where we can spend on things that we personally want (i.e., solo vacation, new hobby stuff, etc.).
+While a savings account is usually for something that you are specifically savings for like you’re saving for a down payment on a new house, or you’re saving for a new car or a new kitchen table.
+This is saving for things that you know will happen.
+You have an item you want to buy and a specific savings goal.

 An emergency fund is also completely separate from any retirement savings that you have.
 A sad (yet all too common) story is that people hear that they can take out a loan from their 401k to cover what they need.